lvsgate/lvs-dpdk/README.md

 	cd lvs-dpdk
 	./build_all.sh
 	cd ofp_vs
-If build all successly [Goto step 5](#5-prepare-dpdk-for-running-lvs-dpdk), otherwise build one by one.
+If build all successfully [Goto step 5](#5-prepare-dpdk-for-running-lvs-dpdk), otherwise build one by one.

 # Build steps one by one